effector/patronum/src/in-flight/readme.md

 ### Motivation

-Method allows calculate total current in flight states of each passed effect.
+Method allows to calculate total current in flight states of each passed effect.
 It is useful when you want to show pending state of complex process.

 ### Formulae